 Note: A trapper can maintain six pits (2sp each) with a strenuous major activity each day.
-Each trap has a 10% chance each day of yielding 2d6 x 16cp worth of meat, for an average value of (.1 x 7 x 16) 11 cp each, or 66cp per day - e.g. slightly superior to hunting at comparable risk.
+Each trap has a 10% chance each day of yielding 2d6 x 16cp worth of meat, for an average value of $(.1 \times 7 \times 16)$ 11 cp each, or 66cp per day - e.g. slightly superior to hunting at comparable risk.
 However, each of the six traps has a 5% chance per day of breaking, so the trapper will have to construct a new trap every three to four days.

-inspection with a successful proficiency throw to find traps, or on deliberate inspection with a +4 bonus.
-Casual traps can be removed with a +4 bonus, and where applicable attack at a -2 penalty and provide a +2 bonus to saves to avoid their effects.
+Trapping (NEW): A character with Trapping proficiency can construct crude traps.
+Trapping is a singular strenuous minor activity.
+Each time the character undertakes the activity, he applies 1sp towards the construction cost of a crude trap.
+Crude traps cost 1% the cost of permanent traps (see Player's Companion, p.
+154 for a list of trap costs).
+For example, a crude 10'-cube open-earth pit costs 2sp, while a 10'-cube open-earth pit with spikes costs 12sp.
+Crude traps can be found on casual inspection with a successful proficiency throw to find traps, or on deliberate inspection with a +4 bonus.
+Casual traps can be removed with a +4 bonus, and where applicable attack at a -2 penalty and provide a + 2 bonus to saves to avoid their effects.
 After a trap is constructed, it must be managed, which entails checking it for finds, performing minor repairs, and resetting its lures.
 Managing any existing trap counts as an ongoing strenuous minor activity per 2sp of construction cost.
 Traps set in the wilderness may catch game.
 Each day that a trap is managed, the Judge should make a proficiency throw of 1d20 against a target value of 19+.
 A successful result indicates that the trap has yielded sufficient food for 1d6 man-sized creatures per 1sp value. the trap can hold.
 If the proficiency throw fails with an unmodified 1, the trap breaks completely.
 For every six traps being managed, the Judge should make an encounter throw to see if a wandering monster appropriate for the terrain is in the area.
 The monster will stumble into the trap on a throw of 5+ on 1d6; otherwise it will be lurking nearby.

 Traveling: Any character can travel.
-Traveling 1/8th the character's long-distance movement rate counts as a singular strenuous minor activity.
-(Since six minor activities count as one major activity, traveling 6/8th the character's long-distance movement rate would count as a strenuous major activity.)
-Movement rate is slowed by terrain (see p.
-XX).
-Characters traveling together move at the rate of the slowest member (see p.
-XX).
-If the character or party is traveling in the wilderness, the Judge will make a proficiency throw to determine if the party gets lost while traveling (see p.
-XX).
-Each time the a character or party enters a new wilderness hex, the Judge will make a proficiency throw to see if the party encounters a wandering monster (see p.
-XX).
+Traveling $1/8^{th}$ the character's long-distance movement rate counts as a singular strenuous minor activity.
+(Since six minor activities count as one major activity, traveling $6/8^{th}$ the character's long-distance movement rate would count as a strenuous major activity.)
+Movement rate is slowed by terrain (see ACKS p.
+93-94).
+Characters traveling together move at the rate of the slowest member (see ACKS p.
+94).
+If the character or party is traveling in the wilderness, the Judge will make a proficiency throw to determine if the party gets lost while traveling (see ACKS p.
+94).
+Each time the a character or party enters a new wilderness hex, the Judge will make a proficiency throw to see if the party encounters a wandering monster (see ACKS p.
+244).
 A character traveling as a major activity can forage (see above) as a trivial activity.